Highly experienced management team with a track record of success in the pharmaceutical industry.

 Elaine Sullivan

 Dr Elaine Sullivan is a Senior pharmaceutical and biotech industry executive with a successful track record in science, investment, business development, and start-ups with over 25 years’ experience.
 She has extensive global leadership experience including membership of the top senior global R&D management teams at Eli Lilly (US) where she held the position of Vice President Global External Research & Development, and she was a member of Lilly Ventures and Lilly Asian Venture steering Committee.
 At AstraZeneca (UK) she held a number of positions including Vice President R&D, Head of New Opportunities Therapy Area and Vice President, Science & Technology.
 Former positions also include positions co-founder and CEO of Carrick Therapeutics.
 Her board appointments include Member of the Supervisory Board of Evotec AG, Non-Executive Director of the IP Group plc, hVIVO plc, Zealand Pharmaceuticals and Nykode Therapeutics ASI where she is also the Chair of the R&D committee.
-In addition, Elaine is a member of the Scientific Advisory board of Poolbeg Pharma.
-She was named Ernst Young Emerging Entrepreneur of the Year (Ireland).

 Dan Hoft Grey 1123